dirkkelly/dirkkelly/content/collapse/preparing-for-life-under-a-declining-empire.md

 featured: true

 ---
+America has been experiencing a steady decline in living conditions for more of its people each year, wealth disparity has been burned into the system by an economic model that rewards the haves and punished the have nots.
+Regardless of this reality for so many, American government, media, and  education proudly celebrate their nation, constantly reminding its own  citizens and the rest of the world world that is the greatest nation on  earth.

+A  society which won’t recognize the problems it’s facing will certainly  not take any actions to improve the lives of those suffering under it.
+Telling the world you’re great as the living conditions of the majority  of people collapses is a grift that can only be played so long.

+This  decline of life quality is compounded as this same unequal economic  system destroys the natural earth which sustains all life, creating an  extinction level risk as serious as nuclear war and far more ensured  regardless of human behavior going forward.

+I  have an opinion on this because I immigrated to America in 2011, a  young intelligent man, benefiting from the rise of information  technology and the privilege it supplies the elite of these systems.
+My  exposure to the long term effects of hyper capitalism shook me to my  core, evolving my thinking to one which celebrates community over  capital, and my goals to the preservation of the majority over myself.

+I’m  not here to predict where the lives of Americans are headed, what I’m  here to do is tell you what I’m planning to do with my life.
+How I use  my technical skills in combination with my team building experience to  understand and implement the principles of permaculture to build a  community.
+As with all communities we will have adapt to the new  realities of our world, and struggle to counter m the destructive  characteristics of our species which ensured its extinction.

 ## The Future Can't Be Known

 The future isn’t something for us to know, to make predictions of what it holds for us is a game I'm trying to avoid playing, [as fun as it can be](/collapse/america-will-collapse-earth-will-boil-humanity-will-perish/).